suryanshrai1/SocialVista/Readme.md

 - **Hover** over chart segments to see **percentage** of total spend
 - Auto-updates with every transaction addition or deletion

+### 📊 Profile Data
+- Auto-fetches profile data (such as username, profile picture etc) and updates at realtime.

 ### 🌓 Theme Toggle
 - Supports **light** and **dark** mode with a sleek toggle switch
 - Theme preference is saved in `localStorage` and persists across sessions